paigen11/back-end/readme.md

     * Challenge #4: Source control

     This very same thing was a challenge in our first group project as well.
 Before, every update and addition to our front-end project was pushed directly to the master file.
 That was not a smart way to approach it.
 So from the beginning, we created a production branch where our combined code would live, and only when we were ready to go live, would we push the production branch to the master.
 Once that was set up, all four of us created our own individual branches so we could work on files simultaneously and each time we were ready to update the production branch we'd warn the others and everyone would pull it down locally afterwards.
 This certainly helped overcome merge conflicts, but at times, pieces of code were still lost in future iterations.
 Luckily, we were able to go back to our commit history and find the missing pieces and replace them within the code fixing features that had broken.

+    * Challenge #5: HTML repopulation in notes

+    The issue was that stray characters like empty spaces and returns showed up in the unicode version when included in the title or contents section of notes.
+Initial plans were to parse out the HTML from the string and reformat it properly, but upon further research, we discovered Angular has a dependency for this situation.
+Using ngSanitize as our dependency we were able to use `ng-html-bind`, which allowed it to reformat the HTML correctly thereby putting in the appropriate divs and ignoring the non-breaking spaces.

 ##MVP (Minimum Viable Product)
 ---